maxgrove42/Room.io/README.md

 - `/unit_results`: Display search results for apartments.
 - `/register_pet`: Page to register pets.
 - `/add_pet`: Backend route to add a pet to the database.
+- `/show_details`: Page to display more detailed information on a given building

 ## Security Notes